 Made a PCB to control the coils and the laser current with an Arduino Micro, and some connectors for the laser pick-ups.

-Scanning at different resolutions.
+Scanning at different resolutions and different color schemes.